Logitech Industrial Designer Salary in San Francisco Bay Area | $125K-$133K+ | Levels.fyi

 The median Industrial Designer compensation in San Francisco Bay Area package at Logitech totals $133K per year.
-View the base salary, stock, and bonus breakdowns for Logitech's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Logitech's total compensation packages.
 Last updated: 10/1/2025

 Company